-The WRF-Hydro model coupling extension package provides a means to couple hydrological model components to atmospheric models and other Earth System modeling architectures.
+The WRF-Hydro modeling system provides a means to couple hydrological model components to atmospheric models and other Earth System modeling architectures.
 The system is intended to be extensible and is built upon a modular FORTRAN90 architecture.
 The code has also been parallelized for distributed memory, parallel computing applications.
-An initial suite of terrestrial hydrologic routing physics is contained within version 1.0 of WRF-Hydro but users are encouraged to add additional components to meet their application needs.
-Included in version 1.0 is a fully distributed, 3-dimensional, variably-saturated surface and subsurface flow model previously referred to as 'Noah-distributed' for the underlying land surface model upon which the original code was based.
-Initially, the implementation of terrain routing and, subsequently, channel and reservoir routing functions into the 1-dimensional Noah land surface model was motivated by the need to account for increased complexity in land surface states and fluxes and to provide physically-consistent land surface flux and stream channel information for hydrometeorological applications. discharge The original implementation of the surface overland flow and subsurface saturated flow modules into the Noah land surface model were described by Gochis and Chen (2003).
+Numerous options for terrestrial hydrologic routing physics are contained within version 3.0 of WRF-Hydro but users are encouraged to add additional components to meet their research and application needs.
+The initial version of WRF-Hydro (originally called 'Noah-distributed' in 2003) included distributed, 3-dimensional, variably-saturated surface and subsurface flow model previously referred to as 'Noahdistributed' for the underlying land surface model upon which the original code was based.
+Initially, the implementation of terrain routing and, subsequently, channel and reservoir routing functions into the 1-dimensional Noah land surface model was motivated by the need to account for increased complexity in land surface states and fluxes and to provide physically-consistent land surface flux and stream channel discharge information for hydrometeorological applications.
+The original implementation of the surface overland flow and subsurface saturated flow modules into the Noah land surface model were described by Gochis and Chen (2003).
 In that work, a simple subgrid disaggregation-aggregation procedure was employed as a means of mapping land surface hydrological conditions from a 'coarsely' resolved land surface model grid to a much more finely resolved terrain routing grid capable of adequately resolving the dominant local landscape gradient features responsible for gravitational redistribution of terrestrial moisture.
-Since then numerous improvements to the Noahdistributed model have occurred including optional selection for 2-dimensional (in x and v) or 1-dimensional ('steepest descent' or so-called 'D8' methodologies) terrain routing, a 1-dimensional, grid-based, hydraulic routing model, a reservoir routing model, 2 reachbased hydrologic channel routing models, and a simple empirical baseflow estimation routine.
+Since then numerous improvements to the Noahdistributed model have occurred including optional selection for 2-dimensional (in x and y) or 1-dimensional ('steepest descent' or so-called 'D8' methodologies) terrain routing, a 1-dimensional, grid-based, hydraulic routing model, a reservoir routing model, 2 reachbased hydrologic channel routing models, and a simple empirical baseflow estimation routine.
 In 2004, the entire modeling system, now referred to as the NCAR WRF-Hydro hydrological modeling extension package was coupled to the Weather Research and Forecasting (WRF) mesoscale meteorological model (Skamarock et al., 2005) thereby permitting a physics-based, fully coupled land surface hydrology-regional atmospheric modeling capability for use in hydrometeorological and hydroclimatological research and applications.
 The code has since been fully parallelized for high-performance computing applications.
 During late 2011 and 2012, the WRF-Hydro code underwent a major reconfiguration of its coding structures to facilitate greater and easier extensibility and upgradability with respect to the WRF model, other hydrological modeling components and other Earth system modeling frameworks.
 The new code and directory structure implemented is reflected in this document.
+Additional changes to the directory structure occurred during 2014-2015 to accommodate the coupling with the new NoahMP land modeling system.